 Academic preparation and requirements

-RIT/NTID receives support from the federal government, and as a result, deaf and hard-of-hearing students enrolled in any undergraduate degree program pay less than one-half of RIT’s tuition.
-The reduced tuition rate also applies for students enrolled in the American Sign Language-English Interpretation program.
+Because RIT/NTID receives special federal support, deaf and hard-of-hearing students enrolled in any undergraduate degree program pay less than one-half of RIT’s regular tuition.
+The reduced tuition rate also applies for students enrolled in the ASL-English Interpretation program.

 Deaf and hard-of-hearing students enrolled in graduate degree programs also pay a reduced tuition rate.
+This also applies to hearing students enrolled in the Master of Science program in Secondary Education of Students who are Deaf or Hard of Hearing.
 At RIT/NTID, we pride ourselves on making a great education truly affordable.

 You might not be aware that your state’s Vocational Rehabilitation office is an important resource available to you to help you plan and finance a college education.
 VR offices exist in every state, and VR counselors work with high schools, junior colleges and universities across the country to help students who are deaf or hard of hearing or who have disabilities get the education they need for career success.
 VR may assist with vocational training or college.